 I understand, on a fundamental level, that the network probably knows that white viewers are the only thing that will keep the show afloat, and so it refuses to go into any sort of unfamiliar territory.
 On the other hand, really?
 For a show that’s supposedly about representation, it seriously fails to do anything but look weak and afraid.

 Representation is not the be-all, end-all in terms of social justice.

 [bctt tweet=”Representation is not the be-all end-all.” username=”wearethetempest”]

-What use is representation if all it does is make White people feel good about “the progress of their society”, and doesn’t actually make any progress?
-POC shouldn’t have to demand that their actual stories be told on TV, and they certainly shouldn’t have to sit through a white-washed version of their experiences in order to catch a glimpse of themselves on the tele.
+What use is representation if all it does is make white people feel good about “the progress of their society”, while not actually making any progress?
+POC shouldn’t have to demand that their actual stories be told on TV, and they certainly shouldn’t have to sit through a white-washed version of their experiences in order to catch a glimpse of themselves on TV.

-It follows a predictable A and B plot format, tells mediocre jokes, and it’s characters range from entertaining to blatantly annoying.
+It follows a predictable A and B plot format, tells mediocre jokes, while its characters range from entertaining to blatantly annoying.

 Regardless of race, it’s just not that great of a show.
 If the Huang family was white, I’m inclined to believe that not as many people would like it to the degree that they do.